 juju remove-machine <number>

-However, it is not possible to remove an instance which is currently allocated to an application.
+However, it is not possible to remove a machine which is currently allocated to a unit.
 If attempted, this message will be emitted:

 error: no machines were destroyed: machine 3 has unit "mysql/0" assigned

 By default, when a Juju machine is removed, the backing system, typically a

 cloud instance, is also destroyed.
 The

 it allows the instance to be left running.